bahmutov/spec-change/README.md

   }
 }
 ```

+**Note:** the file will NOT be written if the folder, file mask, and the dependencies tree is the same.

 You can check how long finding files and dependencies takes by adding `--time` boolean flag.
 Note: the info is printed to `STDERR` stream